critical-path/macaddress-rs/README.md

 ## Testing macaddress

-To conduct testing, run the following commands from your shell.
+To conduct testing, run the following command from your shell.

 ```console
 [user@host macaddress-rs]$ cargo test --lib